awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

   SSL must be used\.
 The server certificate must be verified and the server hostname must match the hostname attribute on the certificate\.

- To determine whether SSL is used and server certificates are verified in a connection between the client and the server, you need to review the `sslmode` setting for your ODBC DSN on the client and the `require_SSL` setting for the Amazon Redshift cluster on the server\.
+You can determine whether SSL is used and server certificates are verified in a connection between the client and the server\.
+To do this, you need to review the `sslmode` setting for your ODBC DSN on the client and the `require_SSL` setting for the Amazon Redshift cluster on the server\.
 The following table describes the encryption result for the various client and server setting combinations:

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/mgmt/connecting-ssl-support.html)